rajkumarananthu/workspace/README.md

 given q queries in the form of zero-based index,x,solve each query by printing the charecter at index x in s on a new line

+#prob6
+s_key is the original key with which a combination of key is selected from a list of keys[] to open the lock with the integer on it as l_key if a key matching to l_key is obtained then the lock opens each key is selected for one sec and selected key is merged with the original s_key until it gets matched  to l_key we print no of secs taken to find the key to open the lock if not found we print -1